Millie Perkins: Television work

 In 1961, Perkins made her television debut as a guest star on Wagon Train.
 As with her film work, her television appearances were sporadic until the 1980s, from when she had appeared on a variety of television shows, including seven episodes of Knots Landing (over the period 1983–1990) and fourteen episodes of Any Day Now (1998–2002).
 She portrayed character Glenda Vandervere in Murder, She Wrote (season two, episode 12: "Murder by Appointment Only") (01/05/1986).
 Perkins retired from acting after a 2006 six-episode arc on the television soap opera The Young and the Restless.
 Recent to her retirement, she was honored in the 2004 action-adventure video game Grand Theft Auto: San Andreas, in which one of the storyline girlfriends to protagonist Carl "CJ" Johnson, voiced by Orfeh, was named after her.

 Marriages

 On April 15, 1960, she married actor Dean Stockwell.
 They divorced on July 30, 1962.
-She later married writer and director Robert Thom, who wrote the script for the popular 1968 movie Wild in the Streets, in which she appeared.
-They had two children: Lillie Thom (b.
-1966) and Hedy Thom (b.
-1969).
+In December 1964 (reportedly on Christmas day), Perkins married writer and director Robert Thom, who wrote the script for the popular 1968 movie Wild in the Streets, in which she appeared.
+They had two children: Lillie Thom and Hedy Thom.
 Perkins and Thom had been separated for some time when Thom died in 1979.